ui5-community/generator-ui5-project/README.md

 ### Add a new view

 This sub-generator will create a new view (of the same type you specified during the creating of your project) and a new controller and route.
-If you have OPA5 tests, you can add a corresponding page object now or later with another sub-generator.
+If you have OPA5 tests, you can add a corresponding page object now or later with another sub-generator (`newopa5po`).

 ```shell
 $> yo easy-ui5 project newview